-We were given a bit of beef lately, just when I wanted to go back to a heavier chicken diet.
+We were given a bit of beef recently, just when I wanted to go back to a heavier chicken diet.
 How could we say no, right?
-In the batch of meat were over 7 lbs. of beef short ribs.
+In the batch of meat, were over seven pounds of beef short ribs.
 I am so tired of making half the ribs in barbecue sauce in my crockpot for my husband and the other half plain because of my tomato allergies.
 I usually end up using a gluten-free, tomato free Worcestershire sauce.
 In my attempt to come up with an alternative we both can enjoy I turned to one of my favorite sauces, a balsamic reduction.
 Then I considered a wine sauce.
 Why not combine them and add in some sugar or molasses?
-I had so many ribs they wouldn’t possibly fit in my small crock pot, therefore I cooked them on the stove top.
+I had so many ribs they wouldn’t possibly fit in my small crock pot; therefore, I cooked them on the stove top.
 They came out so yummy, something I would expect in a fine restaurant.
 I won’t use any other short ribs recipe in the future.

 Beef short ribs recipe that is made sweet and savory with red wine and more.
 Finger licking good, but use a fork.
 And their gluten free, of course.

 - 5 1/2 lbs. boneless beef short ribs

 - 1 very large or 2 medium onions, chopped (appx.
 12 oz./3/4 lb.)

 - 9 garlic cloves, minced or grated

 - 1 cup red wine, whichever type you prefer to drink (I used Rodney Strong Cabernet Sauvignon.)

 - 2 Tablespoons gluten-free chipotle sauce (I use Buffalo brand.) (or GF hot sauce with a little sugar)